 Proudly Offering In-Home Care for All Three Illnesses

-No matter which of these conditions you have—or if you have another illness altogether—you can get the first-rate care you need without having to step foot outside your house.
-Simply turn to DispatchHealth, a leading mobile healthcare provider.
-We offer at-home treatment for the flu, coronavirus (COVID-19), strep throat, and a wide array of other illnesses and injuries.
-If our providers determine that COVID-19 testing is appropriate—which they may do if you have a particularly high risk of contracting the disease, or if a number of symptoms are present—we can take care of that for you.
-And as long as you don’t require hospitalization for your condition, we can administer IV fluids, prescribe medication, and deliver whatever other care you require.
+No matter which of these conditions you have—or if you have another illness altogether—you can get the safe and affordable care you need without having to step foot outside your house.
+Simply turn to DispatchHealth.
+We offer at-home testing and treatment for the flu, coronavirus (COVID-19), strep throat, and a wide array of other illnesses and injuries.
 We typically spend about 45 minutes with each of our patients, and we’ll be sure to answer any questions that are on your mind before we leave.

-It’s easy to request care from DispatchHealth—you can do so over the phone, using our mobile app, or through our website.
-And if you’re concerned about the cost of in-home care, you don’t need to be—our visits generally cost about the same amount you would pay at an urgent care clinic, and just a fraction of what it would cost to visit the emergency room.
+Furthermore, it’s easy to request care from DispatchHealth—you can do so over the phone, using our mobile app, or through our website.
+If you’re concerned about the cost of in-home care, you don’t need to be—our visits generally cost about the same amount you would pay at an urgent care clinic, and just a fraction of what it would cost to visit the emergency room.
 Plus, we accept most major health insurance plans, including Medicare and Medicaid.
 Contact us today to schedule a visit.

 DispatchHealth relies only on authoritative sources, including medical associations, research institutions, and peer-reviewed medical studies.